 Offline-backup workflow in Azure Backup

 Azure Backup has several built-in efficiencies that save network and storage costs during the initial full backups of data to Azure.
 Initial full backups typically transfer large amounts of data and require more network bandwidth when compared to subsequent backups that transfer only the deltas/incrementals.
-Azure Backup compresses the initial backups.
-Through the process of offline seeding, Azure Backup can use disks to upload the compressed initial backup data offline to Azure.
+Through the process of offline seeding, Azure Backup can use disks to upload the offline backup data to Azure.

-The offline-seeding process of Azure Backup is tightly integrated with the Azure Import/Export service that enables you to transfer data to Azure by using disks.
-If you have terabytes (TBs) of initial backup data that needs to be transferred over a high-latency and low-bandwidth network, you can use the offline-seeding workflow to ship the initial backup copy on one or more hard drives to an Azure datacenter.
-This article provides an overview and further details steps that complete this workflow.
+The Azure Backup offline-seeding process is tightly integrated with the Azure Import/Export service that enables you to transfer initial backup data to Azure by using disks.
+If you have terabytes (TBs) of initial backup data that needs to be transferred over a high-latency and low-bandwidth network, you can use the offline-seeding workflow to ship the initial backup copy, on one or more hard drives, to an Azure datacenter.
+The following image provides an overview of the steps in the workflow.

-- The data on the staging location is then written to one or more SATA disks using the AzureOfflineBackupDiskPrep utility
+- Use the AzureOfflineBackupDiskPrep utility to write the data in the staging location to one or more SATA disks.

-- After the upload of the backup data to Azure is finished, Azure Backup copies the backup data to the backup vault and the incremental backups are scheduled.
+- Azure Backup copies the backup data from the storage account to the Recovery Services vault, and incremental backups are scheduled.

-- Backup of files and folders with the Microsoft Azure Recovery Services (MARS) Agent or the Azure Backup agent.
+- Backup of files and folders with the Microsoft Azure Recovery Services (MARS) agent, also referred to as the Azure Backup agent.